Travel Assistance Program

 The Travel Assistance Program is available to the following two groups of travelers:

 - All faculty and staff traveling on U.Va. business.
 While there is no cost to the traveling staff or faculty member for this coverage, enrollment is necessary.
-Coverage can be obtained by contacting the University's Human Resources Benefits Office.
-Enrollment forms are available on the University Human Resources website.
-Click for more information.
+Coverage can be obtained by contacting the Procurement and Supplier Diversity Services.
+Enrollment forms are available on Procurement's Travel and Expense website.

 - When a student's school arranges for an overseas trip as part of the student's academic program.
 There is a fee for this coverage.
 Any school interested in securing this coverage for a group of students traveling overseas should contact Linda Vannatta, in the Office of Property & Liability Risk Management, at 434-982-2939, at least two months prior to departure.
 Students who are interested in securing coverage for personal travel should contact Student Health to obtain information about purchasing coverage through a separately administered program.
 Students who are interested in participating in a "Study Abroad" program for an extended period of time should contact the International Studies Office.

 While the Travel Assistance Program provides assistance in securing medical care, it does not provide payment for medical services.
 It is recommended that all travelers plan for financial emergencies by carrying a credit card and/or information on who should be contacted in the event it is necessary to make financial arrangements to pay for emergency medical treatment.
 This is necessary even if your health insurer provides coverage in foreign countries because health care providers in some countries expect payment in advance before admitting or treating patients.
 It is recommended that schools securing the travel assistance coverage for traveling students collect the financial contact information from the students before departure, in order to provide a source for this information should the need arise.
-Similarly, staff and faculty members are encouraged to share their emergency financial contact information with the Human Resources Benefits Office during the enrollment process.
+Similarly, staff and faculty members are encouraged to share their emergency financial contact information through the Prourement Travel System during the enrollment process.